Xinglab/lr2rmats/README.md

 snakemake -p --snakefile ./Snakefile --configfile ./config.yaml  --cluster-config ./config.yaml \
 --cluster "qsub -cwd -V -l h_data={cluster.h_data},h_rt={cluster.h_rt} -pe shared {cluster.threads} \"
 ```
 Computing jobs will be automatically submitted to the computer cluster.
-Allocation information are also specified in `config.yaml`.
+Allocation information are specified in the configuration file `config.yaml`.
 For more details about how to run lr2gtf on a computer cluster, refer to [More about `snakemake` and configuration file](#snakemake).

 ## <a name="snakemake"></a>More about `snakemake` and configuration file
 1. All the input and output files that are in relative path format will use current working directory or directory specified by `snakemake` argument `--directory`(`-d`) as the origin.